-At the time you take your pension you can choose to give up part of your pension for a tax-free lump sum.
+At the time you draw your pension you can choose to give up part of your pension for a tax-free lump sum.
 This will be subject to limits set by HM Revenue and Customs (HMRC).
-Currently the limit is 25% of the total notional value of your pension benefits, subject to the Lifetime Allowance.
+Currently the limit is 25% of the total notional value of your pension benefits.
 The maximum lump sum you can take will be shown on your pension estimate.
-If you want to take a smaller amount, you can find a calculator on the Civil Service Pensions website:
+If you want to take a smaller amount, you can find a calculator on the Civil Service Pensions website: www.civilservicepensionscheme.org.uk

-www.civilservicepensionscheme.org.uk

-For each £12 of lump sum you want to take, your pension will reduce by £1 a year.
+For each £12 of lump sum you want to take, the pension payroll provider will reduce your pension by £1 a year.
 This is called "commuting" pension for lump sum.
-Note that commuting your pension will not generally affect the way your dependants' pensions are worked out.
+Note that commuting your pension will not affect the way your dependants' pensions are worked out.